KamWithK/AnkiconnectAndroid/README.md

 Ankiconnect Android allows you to utilize the standard Anki mining workflow on Android devices like phones and eReaders.
 Create Anki cards using [Yomichan](https://foosoft.net/projects/yomichan/) on [Kiwi Browser](https://kiwibrowser.com/) and add them straight into your Anki deck!
 Mine on the go in the same way as you mine on your desktop pc.
-Forvo and local audio is now supported!
+Forvo and local audio are now supported!

-Ankiconnect Android is a from scratch unofficial reimplementation of the [desktop Ankiconnect extension](https://github.com/FooSoft/anki-connect), [desktop Forvo Server extension](https://github.com/jamesnicolas/yomichan-forvo-server) and [desktop Local Audio Server](https://github.com/Aquafina-water-bottle/jmdict-english-yomichan/tree/master/local_audio).
+Ankiconnect Android is a from scratch unofficial reimplementation of the [desktop Ankiconnect extension](https://github.com/FooSoft/anki-connect), [desktop Forvo Server extension](https://github.com/jamesnicolas/yomichan-forvo-server) and [desktop Local Audio Server for Yomichan](https://github.com/Aquafina-water-bottle/jmdict-english-yomichan/tree/master/local_audio).
 It reimplements the core APIs used by Yomichan to work with [Ankidroid](https://github.com/ankidroid/Anki-Android/).

 ## Table of Contents